json-api/json-api/_format/1.1/index.md

 ### <a href="#profile-media-type-parameter" id="profile-media-type-parameter" class="headerlink"></a> `profile` Media Type Parameter

-The `profile` media type parameter is used to describe the application of one or more profiles to the JSON API media type.
+The `profile` media type parameter is used to describe the application of one or more profiles to a JSON API document.
 The value of the `profile` parameter **MUST** equal a space-separated (U+0020 SPACE, " ") list of profile URIs.

 > Note: When serializing the `profile` media type parameter, the HTTP